ambrosus/ambrosus-node/README.md

 Additionally we provide the postman collection to make it easier to test REST queries.
 To use them you need to run the server, create the admin account and:

-1. Import the environment from `postman/AMB.postman_environment.json` and select it.
+1. Import the environment from `postman/AMB-template.postman_environment.json`, rename it if you want, and select it.
-2. Import collection from `Ambrosus.postman_collection.json`
+2. If needed, change `url` variable (by default url=localhost:9876) to your gateway instance
-3. In the environment set `adminSecret` and `adminAddress` variables with admin's private and public keys respectively.
+3. In the environment set `adminSecret` and `adminAddress` variables with a existing admins private and public keys respectively.
+If you don't have access to an admin account, but rather a normal user account, you can set the `userSecret` and `userAddress`.
+Note: functionality will be limited.
-4. If needed, change `url` variable (by default url=localhost:9876)
+4. Import collection from `Ambrosus.postman_collection.json`
+5. [admin only] Add or modify accounts with the `Add account` and `Modify account` requests
-5. Create token with calling the `Create Token` request
+6. Create tokens by calling the `Generate Token` request